bartwesselink/dbl-visualization/README.md

  - T : reset canvas transformations

 ## Live demo
-A hosted version of our application can be found on: [dbl.mboezer.com](http://dbl.mboezer.com)
+A hosted version of our application can currently be found on: [dbl.mboezer.com](http://dbl.mboezer.com)

 ## Running the app locally
 ### Production